-The security of public-key encryption with lazy parties is formalized as follows.
-First, a security game between a sender, a receiver, and an adversary is defined.
+Formalizing the Problem.
+We formalize the security of public-key encryption for lazy parties as follows.
+First we define a security game between a sender, a receiver, and an adversary.
 The game is a variant of the usual chosen plaintext attack (CPA) game of public-key encryption.
-In the game, we see the sender and the receiver as rational players.
+In this game we see the sender and the receiver as rational players.
 The sender and the receiver have their utility functions, the values of which are determined by the outcome of the game, and they play the game to maximize their utilities.
-Roughly speaking, an encryption scheme is secure for lazy parties if there is a pair of prescribed strategies of the sender and the receiver for the game, the game is conducted in a secure way if they follow the prescribed pair of strategies, and the pair of strategies is a good equilibrium solution.
-The solution concepts we consider in this work are the Nash equilibrium and the strict Nash equilibrium, which is stronger than the Nash equilibrium.
+Roughly speaking, we say that an encryption scheme is secure for lazy parties if there is a pair of prescribed strategies of the sender and the receiver for the game, the game is conducted in a secure way if they follow the prescribed pair of strategies, and the pair of strategies is a good equilibrium solution.
+The solution concepts we consider in this work are Nash equilibrium and strict Nash equilibrium, which is stronger than Nash equilibrium.